 Muthumani, K., Marnin, L., Kudchodkar, S.B., Perales-Puchalt, A., Choi, H., Agarwal, S., Scott, V.L., Reuschel, E.L., Zaidi, F.I., Duperret, E.K., et al. "Novel prostate cancer immunotherapy with a DNA-encoded anti-prostate-specific membrane antigen monoclonal antibody."
 Cancer Immunol Immunother.
 2017 Dec;66(12):1577-1588. doi: 10.1007/s00262-017-2042-7.
 Epub 2017 Aug 17.

 Muthumani, K., Falzarano, D., Reuschel, E.L., Tingey, C., Flingai, S., Villarreal, D.O., Wise, M., Patel, A., Izmirly, A., Aljuaid, A., et al. "A synthetic consensus anti-spike protein DNA vaccine induces protective immunity against Middle East respiratory syndrome coronavirus in nonhuman primates."
 Sci Transl Med.
 2015 Aug 19;7(301):301ra132. doi: 10.1126/scitranslmed.aac7462.

 Maureen E. Murphy, Ph.D.

-Professor & Program Leader, Molecular & Cellular Oncogenesis Program, The Wistar Institute Cancer Center
+Ira Brind Professor and Program Leader, Molecular & Cellular Oncogenesis Program, The Wistar Institute Cancer Center

 Scientific Director, Histotechnology Facility